cruzelx/Distributed-Cache-System/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Distributed-Cache-System
 This implementation of the distributed cache system is an attempt to make a high-performant, scalable and fault-tolerant caching solution to improve performance and efficiency of distributed systems.
-It utilizes master-slave architecture, where master servers select which auxiliary server to choose when getting or putting key-vals.
+It utilizes master-auxiliary architecture, where master servers select which auxiliary server to choose when getting or putting key-vals.

 ![Architecture of Distributed Cache System](distributed-cache.png)
 ## Features